 9. Section IX (subsections A-D.--Section IX reports other required data.

 Subsection A (Lines 1-2).--Enter the total days of waiver coverage for deinstitutionalized and diverted waiver recipients for each level of care in the approved waiver.
-To be counted as a waiver recipient, an individual must
+To be counted as a waiver recipient, an individual must have received one or more paid waiver services during the reporting period.

 Include in these data all days as follows: